 Medicaid is the largest public payer for family planning services.
 However, the program’s benefits extend beyond reproductive health and include care relevant to all facets of women’s health.

 Primary and preventive care.
 Examples include Pap tests and mammograms.

 Mental health.
-Medicaid is the primary payer of mental health services in the U.S. and covered nearly 1 in 4 adult women with any mental illness and 28% of adult women with serious mental illness in 2015.
+Medicaid is the primary payer of mental health services in the U.S.

 Cancer.
 States may extend coverage for cancer treatment to uninsured women diagnosed with breast cancer or cervical cancer through a federal screening program and receive a match for those services.

 Physical and mental disabilities.
 Coverage also helps women with physical and mental disabilities such as severe mental illness, muscular dystrophy, cystic fibrosis and AIDS.
 It also offers aging and long-term care to dual-eligible adults, those age 65 and older who qualify for both programs as well as younger people with serious disabilities and very low incomes.
 Women account for 60% of dual-eligible beneficiaries.

 States administer Medicaid according to guidelines set by the federal government.
 Each state Medicaid program must provide mandatory benefits such as inpatient and outpatient hospital benefits, physician services, laboratory and X-ray services.
 States can also choose to include other optional benefits such as prescription drugs benefits, physical therapy and occupational therapy.